fzampirolli/mctest/README.md

 13) Run the parametric question codes on other servers, similar to those used in the Moodle VPL plug-in;

 14) Write a complete tutorial to install and use MCTest.

 ---
+### I would like to collaborate with experts to write articles
+A maximum of 5 per article; Authors' order proportional to the number of pages written; I already have data/implementations for some topics:

+1) Security in exams using QRcode;

+2) Exams with multiple-choice questions and different weights in the answers;

+3) Answer sheet design comparisons;

+4) A case study using Item Response Theory;

+5) Individualized online activities with multiple-choice parametric questions;

+6) MCTest: Software Requirements Specification;

+7) MCTest: graphic interface;

+8) MCTest: data base;

+9) MCTest: software architecture;

+10) MCTest: software deployment;

+11) Individualized parametric questions using MCTest+Moodle+VPL (I already have the 4 co-authors).

+---
 ### Versions